Help us make the FRA website better for you!

 Asylum, migration and borders

-The migrant crisis has triggered challenges across Europe.
+The increase in migration has presented opportunities and challenges across Europe.
 FRA encourages rights-compliant responses.

 Highlights